code61/short_format_notes/course2.md

 ## Overall aims

-+ jquery
-+ Collaboration with git
++ to get lots more practice with HTML and CSS
++ to learn about and practice using git for collaboration
++ to meet jquery - mostly as a DOM manipulation/special effects tool, rather than covering javascript as a programming language
-+ Gain familiarity with the command line
++ to meet the command line and start getting comfortable moving around, trying git etc.

 ## Sessions

 - [Preparation](c2prep)
+  + Rails installer to get the bash/windows emulator??

 - [Session 1](c2s1)
   + Collaboration with git